 12. Cut bread in half in different ways and decide that no matter what shape it is, both halves are the same.

 14. Play “what am I spying?” instead of “I spy”: Describe a 3D object that you can see, one clue at a time, while the other people try to guess what it is. (e.g. My object is bigger than the TV.
 It has smooth sides that are rectangles.
-It is white.
-It has two doors on it.
-It is very cold.)
+It is white.)

 15. Look at maps of where you are going and let the kids try to follow the map while you get there.
 Find your street on a map.